 The National Alliance on Mental Illness (NAMI) is the nation's largest grassroots organization dedicated to improving the lives of people living with serious mental illness and their families.

 Volunteers help to serve as teachers for NAMI's Family-To-Family education course.
 This is a free, 8-week class for families and friends of adults with mental illness.
 The course is taught by two volunteer teachers who provide information about mental illness, as well as communication, problem solving skills, and strategies to support a loved one with a mental illness.

 Role Requirements: ▪ Personal experience having an adult family member with a mental illness ▪ Complete a 3-day training program provided by NAMI.
-Available Friday through Sunday only.
-The next Family-to-Family Teacher training will be held on November 9-11, 2018 in Prince George's County. ▪ Current member of NAMI, or willingness to join ▪ Volunteers are encouraged to teach the course at least twice in the 2 years following completion of training.
-The course meets for 2 hours for 12 consecutive weeks.
+Available Friday through Sunday only. ▪ Current member of NAMI, or willingness to join ▪ Volunteers are encouraged to teach the course at least twice in the 2 years following completion of training.
+The course meets for 2 hours for eight consecutive weeks.